zpainter/iassist/content/about/regional-report-2007-2008-united-states.md

 Ann Arbor), and is scheduled for this summer's American Sociological Association meeting in Boston.

-### Developments in IASSIST Members\' Institutions
+### Developments in IASSIST Members' Institutions

 The [Roper Center for Public Opinion Research](http://www.ropercenter.uconn.edu/) established its new residence at the University of Connecticut this year, with its board of directors signing a five year agreement to maintain the Center in Storrs.
-The Roper Center\'s membership family has expanded significantly during the last year with forty new members since last summer.
+The Roper Center's membership family has expanded significantly during the last year with forty new members since last summer.
 The Center focused its acquisitions efforts on international collections.
 More than 500 United States Information Agency surveys were acquired